equinix-labs/terraform-equinix-metal-vrf/README.md

 The Metal Gateway and the Metal nodes shared a single VLAN, the VLAN is hardcoded using 192.168.100.0/24 for IP assignments with Metal Gateway being assigned with 192.168.100.1, the first metal node being assigned with 192.168.100.2, the second metal node being assigned with 192.168.100.3 etc.

-In order to establish the BGP sessions, you'll need to setup the fabric virtual connections (VC) to your colo network devices and perform the BGP configurations too.
+In order to establish the BGP sessions, you'll need to setup redundant fabric virtual connections (VC) to your colo network devices and perform BGP configurations too.

 We recommend the following steps to be performed BEFORE runing this script: